 The 6 ½ day drive was beautiful but long.
 I was concerned about how the drive would impact my asthma and overall health.
 Every day was a different temperature, different altitudes, and new allergens.

 It was hard to find healthy food at highway exits and often had to eat gas station snacks.
 Because I had my dog I was unable to spend time in a sit-down restaurant to get a healthy meal, food options were limited.
 I did manage to stay hydrated and took long walks with Marley at rest stops, so it wasn’t all bad.

 The other challenge with having my dog as my co-pilot was our hotel choices were limited.
 Many hotels do not accept dogs.
 To be honest, staying in six different hotels in six different states in a week was more stressful than driving 3,000+ miles.
 I tried to mitigate some of the unknowns by staying in the same hotel chain each night.

-Tips for reducing hotel room allergies
+Tips for reducing hotel room allergies and asthma triggers